jamesfolberth/jupyterhub_AWS_deployment/deploy/nginx/README.md

    To point our domain (and subdomain) to the right IP, we need to set up a couple hosted zones.
    We follow the instructions [here](https://aws.amazon.com/premiumsupport/knowledge-center/create-subdomain-route-53/) to set up the subdomain.

-3. Set up a hosted zone to route to `jamesfolberth.org`.
+3. Set the hosted zone to route to `example.com`.
    1. Sign in to the [Route 53](https://console.aws.amazon.com/route53/home) console and click the "Hosted zones" from the navigation pane on the left.
-   2. Click "Create Hosted Zone".
+      This assumes you already have a hosted zone that was created when you registered your domain with Route 53.
-   3. Enter the following information into the corresponding fields and create the hosted zone:
+   2. Enter the following information into the corresponding fields and create the hosted zone:
-      * For Domain Name, type your domain name (`jamesfolberth.org`).
+      * For Domain Name, type your domain name (`example.com`).
       * For Comment, type text that describes what the subdomain does or is for.
       * For Type, choose Public.
-   4. Click "Create Record Set" to point the domain to the elastic IP allocatd earlier.
+   3. Click "Create Record Set" to point the domain to the elastic IP allocatd earlier.
       * Leave "Name" blank, since we're going to set up the base domain.
       * Leave "Type" as "A - IPv4 address"
       * Leave time to live (TTL) as 300 seconds